 How good are you at spending the vast majority of your time and energy doing things that you love to do and are good at?

-Unfortunately, when it comes to conventional wisdom, most people put too much energy into trying to fix their weaknesses, or to rehabilitate in the areas where they’re not strong.
-Now, that might make sense logically, but if you want to be a high-performing leader doing amazing things in your work and in your life, you need to focus most of your energy on the things you enjoy – otherwise you just get drained and depleted.
+Unfortunately, when it comes to conventional wisdom, most people put too much energy into trying to fix their weaknesses.
+They try to rehabilitate in the areas where they’re not strong.
+Now, that might make sense logically, but if you want to be a high-performing leader doing amazing things in your work and in your life, you need to focus most of your energy on the things you enjoy.
+Otherwise, you just get drained and depleted.
 Never mind that you might not be good at those other things, and it’s a waste.

 Do what you love and outsource the rest